tensorchord/pgvecto.rs-docs/src/cloud/manage/apikey.md

 - You can view the list of API keys with their respective roles.

 ::: warning
-If you are not the owner of the project, you will not be able to view the list of API keys.
+If you are not the project owner, you will not have access to the list of API keys.
 :::